Students and Faculty Contribute to Project Censored

 Project Censored was established in 1976 by faculty in the Department of Communication Studies and the Department of Sociology at Sonoma State University.
 Each year the non-profit organization enlists undergraduate journalism students and faculty from around the world to research published stories on important topics that receive little-to-no coverage in mainstream commercial news outlets.

 The story nominations are researched by students and initially vetted by faculty evaluators at their respective institutions.
 Upon submission the story proposals are assessed by an international body of journalists and scholars.
-The process culminates each year in a ranking of the 25 most important stories that are featured in a volume edited by Project Censored Co-directors Mickey Huff and Andy Lee Roth.
+The process culminates each year in a ranking of the 25 most important stories that are then featured and discussed in a volume edited by Project Censored Co-directors Mickey Huff and Andy Lee Roth.